 - 1. The COE has a number of responsibilities during approval of fiscal independence: - a.
 Determine the forms to be used for the application for fiscal independence. - b.
 Upon receipt of the application for fiscal independence, hire an independent auditor to perform a survey of the district's accounting controls. - c.
 Contact the Office of the State Controller to obtain the standards for the survey of the accounting controls. - d.
 Forward the completed application, survey report, and recommendations from the county auditor and the county superintendent to the SPI. - 2.
-If the SPI disapproves the application, work with the SPI and the district to determine the steps the districts needs to take to receive approval. - 3.
+If the SPI disapproves the application, work with the SPI and the district to determine the steps the district needs to take to receive approval. - 3.
 If the district's application is approved, ensure that the district implements the fiscal independence process on time, and not before the allowed date. - 4.
 Some COEs require the district's auditors to issue a separate letter in the annual audit report stating that the district's controls for warrant processing are still adequate to maintain their fiscal independence status. - 5.
+Some COEs require fiscally independent districts to annually complete the FCMAT Accounting Controls Risk Analysis for Fiscally Accountable or Fiscally Independent School Districts and submit a copy to the COE for review. http://fcmat.org/wp-content/uploads/sites/4/2018/10/Accounting-Controls-Risk-Analysis-10-8-18-2.pdf - 6.
 If the COE determines that the accounting controls have become inadequate, it may recommend that the SPI revoke the approval for fiscal independence.